 Burwell is a very small city located in the state of Nebraska.
 With a population of 1,211 people and just one neighborhood, Burwell is the 90th largest community in Nebraska.

 Occupations and Workforce

-Unlike some cities, Burwell isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Burwell are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burwell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Burwell is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Burwell who work in sales jobs (15.96%), management occupations (11.19%) and office and administrative support (11.01%).

 Telecommuters are a relatively large percentage of the workforce: 8.13% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.